Liverpool Walton

 Liverpool Walton Band of The Salvation Army

-The Liverpool Walton Band of Salvation Army is a group of talented and dedicated brass players and is 31 in size.
-Players are all members of our church and range in age from mid-teens to 80+.
-Members share a desire to praise God through playing.
+The Liverpool Walton Band of Salvation Army is a group of talented and dedicated brass players and as of 2025, is 31 in size.
+Players are all members of our church and range in age from mid-teens to their 70's.
+Members share a desire to praise God through playing their instruments.
 The band was established in 1885, 4 years after the corps opening.
-Still today, over 130 years later, the band plays an essential part in our worship at Liverpool Walton, and in delivering the gospel of Jesus Christ to the people in Liverpool.
-The band is currently under the leadership of our Bandmaster, Peter Elliott.
-The Band can be seen bringing the message of the gospel at events in the city, such as LightNight, religious festivals like the Pentecost Pageant and at Christmas which is a particularly busy time for the band.
+Still today, over 140 years later, the band plays an essential part in our worship at Liverpool Walton, and in delivering the gospel of Jesus Christ to the people in the great City of Liverpool.

 Liverpool Walton Songsters of The Salvation Army

-The Liverpool Walton Songster Brigade, celebrating it's centenary year this year, was established in 1921 and is our senior choir.
-As of January 2020, it consists of 56 active members ranging in age from early-teens to 80+.
+The Liverpool Walton Songster Brigade, was established in 1921 and is our churches senior choir.
+As of 2025, it consists of around 40 active members ranging in age from early-teens to their 70's.
 The songsters bring the message of the gospel to people through singing and can be heard each Sunday during our meetings.
 The Songsters play a vital role in our worship.
-The brigade is currently under the leadership of our Songster Leader, Lynsey Lacey, and Deputy Songster Leader, Kevin Elliott, assisted by our Songster Secretary, Glyn Samuel, our Songster Sergeant, Margaret Lacey, our Songster Librarian, Lorna Richardson, and Songster Pianist, Glyn Griffiths.
-We also have our bassist, Tom Elliott, and percussionist, Ben Griffiths.
-We are very blessed to have two of our members, Mary Elliott and Neil Lacey, in the International Staff Songsters of The Salvation Army.

 In February 2019, Liverpool Walton Songsters hosted the International Staff Songsters of The Salvation Army for a weekend.
 The weekend went down tremendously with packed out concerts & meetings and God at the centre of all that was done.